 I received research leave through the New Faculty Semester Release from Teaching Grant in Spring 2019.

 Sole instruction: I have had the opportunity to teach several courses.

 POLI 1090: American Government in a Multicultural World.
 Each section averages between 100-200 students.
 Behavior and institutions in American government from a scientific perspective.
 Fall 2016: one section (syllabus).
 Fall 2017: one section (syllabus).
 Spring 2018: one section (syllabus).
 Fall 2018: one section (syllabus).
-Fall 2019: one section (syllabus, OpenStax website, textbook).
+Fall 2019: one section (syllabus, OpenStax website, textbook)

 POLI 3000: Introduction to Political Science Research.
 We cover basic quantitative research approaches to scientific research questions.
 This culminates in a scientific examination of the 2016 presidential election as a group project.
 Summer 2017: one section (syllabus).
 Fall 2017: one section (syllabus).
 Summer 2018: one section (syllabus).
 Summer 2019: one section (syllabus).

 POLI 3290: The American Presidency.
 We cover personal approaches to the presidency and then transition to evaluating the institution of the presidency in context with other American institutions.
 The course is taught from a scientific perspective with an emphasis on practical political science research.
 It concludes with a simulation of the challenges of presidential involvement in policymaking in American government.
 Fall 2016: one section (syllabus).